rangle/redux-gtm/docs/examples/example2.md

 because you named your GTM event the same as the tracked redux action.
 If `eventName` is omitted, the value will be taken from `action.type` by default.

-You have to provide `errorCode` as a part of acton payload when dispatching `BOOK_TIME_OFF_FAILURE`.
+You have to provide `errorCode` as a part of action payload when dispatching `BOOK_TIME_OFF_FAILURE`.
 Needless to say, failures can be categorized by any value other than `errorCode`.